kentcb/WorkoutWotch/README.md

 **IMPORTANT**: regardless of whether you run with iCloud or not, you will want to run on an actual device rather than the simulator because speech synthesis is not currently supported in the simulator.

-## Running without iCloud integration
+## Running without iCloud Integration

 Running without iCloud integration saves you the hassle of setting up provisioning and entitlements, but does not give you the ability to dynamically modify your exercise documents.
 Instead, the exercise documents available in the application will come from a "hard-coded" file.